jado4810/privcert/README.md

 To make the site accessible, import the cert file generated at `/etc/privcert/users/u̲s̲e̲r̲.pfx` into the environment of the user.
+Ordinary, just double-click or tap that file to import.
+The fixed password set on `EXTRACT_PWD`, default to be `privcert`, is necessary.

 [Web interface](./web/) should be useful to distribute certs.